 These days I’m more self-conscious about my middle name.
 (It really is Wonderful.
 Just ask my mom.)
 By definition, wonderful means “full of wonder,” but I worry that some might find it pretentious.
 I’m hopeful the stories and plays I create will fill my readers and students with wonder.
 The first play I wrote was about the man who holds the World’s Record for being struck by lightning, Roy Sullivan.
 I wonder what Roy was like.
 I wonder why he was struck so many times.
 I wonder if it made him feel invincible or just unlucky.
 His story has a sad ending, but that’s part of what makes it wonderful.

-The first play I wrote for kids was my adaptation of Peter Rabbit.
+I’m best known for the read aloud plays I write for kids.
+My first one was an adaptation of Peter Rabbit, which I wrote in 1998.
 I love how the sarcastic sparrows flutter around the garden telling Peter how easy it will be for Mrs. McGregor to make him into rabbit stew.
 I sent that play to Storyworks, Scholastic’s classroom language arts magazine.
 Though Peter didn’t fit into the magazine’s plans, the editor contacted me and asked me to write other plays for them.
-Since then, I’ve written dozen of plays for Storyworks, and my editor there, Lauren Tarshis, has been my champion, encouraging me and helping me find new audiences.
+Since then, I’ve written over forty plays for Storyworks and its sister publications.
+My editor there, Lauren Tarshis, has been my champion, encouraging me and helping me find new opportunities, such as at Scholastic Professional Books where I’ve been lucky enough to publish three titles.
 What a blessing Storyworks has been to my teaching and my writing!

 Now don’t go forgetting that e!